• Enterprise IT/AV

 In just the past few years, the capabilities of video capture devices have grown substantially while being packed into increasingly smaller form factors.
 Webcams like the Logitech c930e can live stream crystal clear 1080p video at up to 30 frames per second from even low-end laptops.
 The iPhone 6 camera is a modern marvel in video capture technology, with the ability to reliably record 1080p video at up to 60fps with high-quality image stabilization.

-There is, however, another class of AV tech that is arguably an even more impressive example of Moore’s Law than these consumer webcams and smartphones cameras.
+There is, however, another class of AV tech that is arguably an even more impressive example of Moore’s Law than these consumer webcams and smartphone cameras.
 Plug-and-play external USB capture cards (often referred to as “USB video grabbers”) are quietly revolutionizing the way that businesses and universities record and live stream video.

 External USB capture cards perform a task traditionally assigned to internal PCI capture cards or dedicated video capture appliances.
 They enable video to be captured from a wide range of sources, including those that output to VGA, DVI, HDMI, and HD-SDI.
 They typically support resolutions up to 1080p and frame rates up to 60fps.
-Some support two or more channels of video along with audio, providing turnkey capture of multi-camera events and multi-source video presentations.
+Some support two or more video channels along with audio, providing turnkey capture of multi-camera events and multi-source video presentations.

 Video grabbers typically come in two form factors—dongles and boxes.
-A growing list of AV technology vendors, including Magewell, Epiphan, and Inogeni are expanding their product lines to include more of these devices.
+A growing list of AV technology vendors, including Magewell, Epiphan, and Inogeni, are expanding their product lines to include more of these devices.

 Benefits

 Size and portability are the most obvious benefits of USB video grabbers.
 In just the past two years, these devices have gone from “pleasantly small sitting on a desk” to palm-sized.
-Boxes like Magewell’s XI200XUSB, which offers two channels of HD video via DVI inputs, measures 98mm x 98mm x 25mm (length x width x height).
+Boxes like Magewell’s XI200XUSB, which offers two channels of HD video via DVI inputs, measure 98mm x 98mm x 25mm (length x width x height).
 Epiphan’s DVI2USB 3.0 dongle is even smaller at 90mm × 60mm × 23mm.
 Most impressive of all is Magewell’s XI100D, measuring just 92mm × 40mm × 12mm.
 Any of these devices can easily be thrown in a bag and brought onsite for a video shoot.

 Flexibility: Because USB 3 dongles and boxes include inputs for VGA, DVI/HDMI, and HD-SDI video sources, they enable recording and live streaming from nearly every class of video source used in businesses and universities today.
 This includes consumer camcorders, professional video cameras, DSLR cameras, PTZ devices, and document cameras.
 It also includes laptop and desktop computers, from which high frame-rate screen recordings can be captured.

-Quality: HDMI to USB 3.0 capture dongles like the Magewell XI100D enable uncompressed video capture at up to 1080p60.
+Quality: HDMI to USB 3.0 capture dongles like the Magewell XI100D enable uncompressed video capture up to 1080p60.
 As we’ve discussed in previous blog posts, this is the highest resolution and frame rate where most people can perceive differences in the smoothness and quality of playback on laptop, tablet, and desktop screens.
 In addition, USB capture cards that support HD-SDI benefit from features often expected by professional AV teams, such as locking connectors, cable lengths of up to 300 meters, and embedded timecodes.
 And because these devices support input from professional-quality video cameras and DSLRs, they benefit from these sources’ ability to capture video with a wider dynamic range and shallow depth of field.

-Epiphan-DVI2USB3Epiphan’s DVI2USB 3.0, which currently retails for $699Software Integration: Most USB video grabbers come with drivers and configuration software that enable them to appear as any other USB video source to Windows and Mac OS.
-As a result, the dongles and boxes typically integrate well with popular video call, web conferencing, and video streaming software.
+Software Integration: Most USB video grabbers come with drivers and configuration software that enable them to appear as any other USB video source to Windows and Mac OS.
+As a result, the dongles and boxes typically integrate well with popular video calls, web conferencing, and video streaming software.
 Some video streaming apps, like Panopto, take the integration a step further.
-Specifically, we gather information on the device’s capabilities at runtime and automatically configure our software to maximize the quality of video captured through the device.
+Specifically, we gather information on the device’s capabilities at runtime and automatically configure our screen recording software to maximize the quality of video captured through the device.

 Driverless: Increasingly, USB capture card manufacturers are implementing their devices using standard USB Video Class (UVC) drivers.
 This is the case with Magewell’s XI100D.
-Because UVC drivers are included on desktops and laptops running Windows and Mac OS, and are used by most webcams currently in market, USB video grabbers that use these drivers require no additional software to be installed.
+Because UVC drivers are included on desktops and laptops running Windows and Mac OS and are used by most webcams currently in the market, USB video grabbers that use these drivers require no additional software to be installed.
 They provide true plug-and-play, professional-quality video capture.

 Currently, we have several installed throughout our offices and conference rooms, connected to Sony CX-900 camcorders, SRG300H PTZ cameras, Panasonic GH3 DSLRs, and more.